NuSkooler/criblio-interview/docs/design.md

 - A given device has discoverable logs.
 - Each log may be queried by filename.

+There are **many** drawbacks to this simple design.
+A more mature system would perhaps utilize leader election, allow for HA, etc.

 ## Components

 - [Express](https://expressjs.com/) for web handling